 Getting Started with U-Center

 U-center from u-blox is a free software tool for configuring u-blox GPS receivers under Windows.
 U-center is a dense program with many interface elements.
 It can be overwhelming at first but over time it will become easier to use.
-For all its GUI weaknesses, it is very powerful for configuring the u-blox line of modules including the NEO-M8P-2 and SAM-M8Q.
+For all its GUI weaknesses, it is very powerful for configuring the u-blox line of modules (such as the NEO-M8P-2 and SAM-M8Q to name a few).
 In this tutorial, we will be exploring some of its features with the NEO-M8P-2.

 The software can be obtained from u-blox.
 To follow along with this tutorial please download and install u-center.
 Once completed, open it.

 For this tutorial we'll assume you have the SparkFun GPS-RTK but u-center can be used with any u-blox based product.
 Start by attaching a micro-B cable to the GPS-RTK board.

 Now open Windows Device Manager.
 The NEO-M8 series has an annoying feature where the module comes up as a Windows Sensor rather than a serial device.
 If your u-blox receiver does not appear under COM ports then right click on the u-blox GNSS Location Sensor and then Update Driver.
 Next, click on Browse my computer for driver software.